 You may choose co-agents with similar or different responsibilities.
 However, you must make plans for times when they might disagree.
 This may include giving one trustee the final say or requiring that all decisions must be unanimous and made by compromise if necessary.

 The trustee will retain the role as long as they are able to.
-The successor trustee will assume power over your revocable living trust if you become incompacitated or from the beginning if you prefer an irrevocable living trust.
+The successor trustee will assume power over your revocable living trust if you or the current trustee become incapacitated.
 The trustee will assume control over any trust existing after your death.
 It is a lot of responsibility for the successor since they are liable for any debts or liabilities that the trust incurs.

 Any duties you want to specify for successor trustees should be explicitly detailed in the will or trust document, such as what investments to make, when and how to distribute income and principal, or what reports you need to make to beneficiaries.
 If you have co-trustees, the more details you provide the less chance there is for disagreement.